Wirecloud/value-filter-operator/README.md

-# Value filter from JSON operator operator
+# Value Filter operator

-The Value filter from JSON operator operator is a WireCloud operator that provides a simple mechanism of filtering a JSON data structure, produced by an output endpoint, and extracts a single data inside such structure.
+The Value Filter operator is a WireCloud operator that provides a simple mechanism of filtering a JSON data structure, produced by an output endpoint, and extracts a single data inside such structure.
 The path to the extracted data is indicated through a preference in a dot-sepparated syntax.

 ## Build dependencies